Intro to Java Classwork: List Keeper, Part 1

 to you how you have the user choose which word(s) to remove from

-and allow more words to be removed.
-However, you must never
+list to the user and allow more words to be removed.
+Make sure

-contain at least one word.
-This option may be completed along
+must always contain at least one word.